 This can also become Party of Five, and so on.
 And on down to Party of Two or One!

-Robin Petrie and Paul Hostetter are available for concerts and events, featuring dulcimer, guitar and assorted other instruments.
+Robin Petrie and Paul Hostetter are available for concerts and events, featuring santour, guitar and assorted other instruments.

 Robin Petrie is available for weddings and events of all sorts, in solo performance, and with selected aggregations from duos to small orchestra.
 She is also available for workshops, and for private instruction by appointment.